AarushCodes/SewyLM/README.md

 - NeuTRENO
 - Muon optimizer
 ## FYI im a 15 yr old
+## It is compatible with the huggingface ecosystem.
 ## Installation

 You can install SewyLM using pip: